What is Hidradenitis Suppurativa?

 Abscesses may be as large as baseballs in some people, are extremely painful to the touch and may persist for years with occasional to frequent periods of inflammation, culminating in drainage, often leaving open wounds that will not heal.
 These “flare-ups” are often triggered by stress, hormonal changes, or humid heat.
 Drainage of the lumps provides some relief from severe, often debilitating, pressure pain; however, pain occurs 24 hours a day, 7 days a week for HS sufferers during flare-ups, and is difficult to manage.

 Persistent lesions may lead to the formation of sinus tracts, or tunnels connecting the abscesses under the skin.
 At this stage, complete healing is usually not possible, and progression of the disease in the area is inevitable.
-Occurrences of bacterial infections and cellulites (deep tissue inflammation) are likely at these sites.
+Occurrences of bacterial infections and cellulitis (deep tissue inflammation) are likely at these sites.

 Because of the drainage which may have a foul odor, fever and fatigue caused by acute inflammation and the physical restrictions caused by pain and skin deformation, people often cannot work, drive, exercise or even perform day-to-day tasks, and are ashamed to go out in public.
 HS sufferers may go through severe bouts of depression, avoid public and inter-personal contact, become sedentary and often overweight.

 HS typically goes undiagnosed for years because patients are ashamed to speak with anyone.
 When they do see a doctor, the disease is frequently misdiagnosed.
 Only relatively few physicians are able to recognize it and even when they do, suggested treatments are often ineffective, temporary and sometimes even harmful.
 There is no known cure nor any consistently effective treatment; what works for one person may not work for another.
 In advanced, chronic cases, surgery is often the choice, but recurrences of HS are not uncommon.